Totto16/imdb-dataset-to-postgresql/README.md

 ## How to use

-Use the docker images on GitHub as base database image, e.g [latest](ghcr.io/totto16/preseeded-imdb-database:latest) or also specific dates [20241126](ghcr.io/totto16/preseeded-imdb-database:20241126).
+Use the docker images on GitHub as base database image, e.g. [latest](https://ghcr.io/totto16/preseeded-imdb-database:latest) or also specific dates [20241126](https://ghcr.io/totto16/preseeded-imdb-database:20241126).
 Use it like a normal `postgres:16-alpine` docker image, and you have the table `imdb`, which already has the data.

 ## LICENSE